Multi-Fidelity Active Learning with GFlowNets: Method

 Furthermore, we are constrained by a computational budget $\Lambda$ that limits our capacity to evaluate $f$.
-While $f$ is extremely expensive to evaluate, we have access to a discrete set of surrogate functions (oracles) $\{f_{m}\}_{1 \leq m \leq M} : \mathcal{X} \rightarrow \mathbb{R}^{+}$, where $m$ represents the fidelity index and each oracle has an associated cost $\lambda_{m}$.
-We assume $f_M=f$ because there may be even more accurate oracles for the true usefulness but we do not have access to them, which means that even when measured by $f=f_M$, diversity remains an important objective.
-We also assume, without loss of generality, that the larger $m$, the higher the fidelity and that $\lambda_1 < \lambda_2 < \ldots < \lambda_M$.
-This scenario resembles many practically relevant problems in scientific discovery, where the objective function $f_M$ is indicative but not a perfect proxy of the true usefulness of objects $x$---hence we want diversity---yet it is extremely expensive to evaluate---hence cheaper, approximate models are used in practice.
+While $f$ is extremely expensive to evaluate, we have access to a discrete set of approximate functions (oracles) $\{f_{m}\}_{1 \leq m \leq M} : \mathcal{X} \rightarrow \mathbb{R}^{+}$, where $m$ represents the fidelity index and each oracle has an associated cost $\lambda_{m}$ and level of confidence $\ell_{m} \in (0, 1]$.
+We assume, without loss of generality, that the larger $m$, the higher the fidelity or confidence, that $\lambda_1 < \lambda_2 < \ldots < \lambda_M < \Lambda$ and that $\ell_M = 1$.
+We also assume $f_M=f$ because, even though there may exist more accurate oracles, we do not have access to them.
+This scenario resembles many practically relevant problems in scientific discovery and motivates our approach: because the objective function $f_M$ is not a perfect proxy of the true usefulness of objects $x$, we seek diversity; and because $f_M$ may be expensive to evaluate, we make use of approximate models.

 In multi-fidelity active learning---as well as in multi-fidelity Bayesian optimisation---the iterative sampling scheme consists of not only selecting the next object $x$ (or batch of objects) to evaluate, but also the level of fidelity $m$, such that the procedure is cost-effective.
+Namely, after each active learning round we acquire triplets $(x_i, f_{m_i}(x_i), m_i)$.

+Briefly, our algorithm, MF-GFN follows these iterative steps: at each iteration $j$, we use the currently available data $\mathcal{D}_j$ to train a probabilistic multi-fidelity surrogate model $h(x, m)$.
+We can use the surrogate to compute the worth of annotating a candidate $x$ with the oracle $f_m$ via an acquisition function $\alpha(x, m)$.
+Next, we train a GFlowNet with the acquisition function as a reward.
+Once trained, we sample $N$ tuples $(x, m)$ and select the top $B$, as per the acquisition function.
+Finally, we annotate each candidate $x$ with the selected oracle $m$ and start over with the extended data set. \Cref{fig:summary} contains a visual illustration of MF-GFN and more detailed descriptions are provided in Algorithm~\ref{alg:mfal} and in \cref{sup:mfgfn_algo,sup:surrogate_acq}.
+Below, we further describe the surrogate model and the acquisition function, and in \cref{sec:mfgfn} we introduce multi-fidelity GFlowNets.

+\paragraph{Surrogate Model} Given a dataset $ \mathcal{D}$, a candidate $x$ and an oracle index $m$, we want to model the posterior distribution over the output of the oracle, $p(f_m(x) | x, m, \mathcal{D})$.
+A natural modelling choice is Gaussian Processes \citep[GP,][]{rasmussen2005gp}, commonly used in Bayesian optimisation.
+However, in order to better model structured, high-dimensional data, we use deep kernel learning \citep{wilson2016dkl}: First, a non-linear embedding of the inputs $z = g_{\omega}($x$)$ is learnt by a deep neural network with parameters $\omega$.
+Then, we use the following multi-fidelity GP kernel: